tshegofatsoseane/TaxTim-CryptoTaxCalculator/README.md

 http://localhost:5174
 ```

-> Make sure the backend server is running so the frontend can fetch data correctly.
+> The backend server doesn't have to be running because we're using live(deployed) endpoints to conect to the backend.

 ---